kmlawson/dotfiles/docs/vimhelp.md

 	:e.
 Show the native file explorer for pwd
 	:E	Explore the directory of the active buffer
 	:Ve	Verticle split explore directory of active buffer
-	%	create a new file
-	d	create a new directory
+	%	create a new file from file browser d	create a new directory from file browser
-	R	rename file under cursor
+	R	rename file under cursor from file browser
-	D	delete file or directory under cursor c-^	switch back to buffer from file browser
-	:vs.	show file browser in split window vertical
+	D	delete file or directory under cursor from file browser c-^	switch back to buffer from file browser from file browser :vs.	show file browser in split window vertical

 ## Plugins